Exconvinced/Python-Personal-Projects/README.md

 ## 2. Random Password Generator
 Features:
-> * Password preference: Allows the user to include or exclude alphabet, numeric or puctuation characters before generating.
+> * Password preference: Allows the user to include or exclude alphabet, numeric or punctuation characters before generating.
 > * Password length: Can be increased or decreased using the [+] and [-], respectively.
 Minimum value is 1.
 > * Live password generation: a new password is generated whenever the the password length or preference is changed.
 > * Toggles: A tickbox appears filled whenever its preference is activated.
 Displays its associated keyboard key when deactivated.